 - Make an oral presentation.

 This semester is dedicated to conducting research in groups.
 It aims at promoting teamwork in the formulation of a problem and its resolving, in a project logic.

 Expected student activities

-Students pick a topic related to the themes and methods developed in class and prepare a critical analysis of this topic (written report of about 15-20 pages long, not counting references and appendix, if any) before presenting it to the class.
+Students pick a topic related to the themes and methods developed in class and prepare a critical analysis of this topic (written report of about 20 pages, not counting references and appendix, if any) before presenting it to the class.

-Graded report (60%) and oral presentation with Q&A (10%) in the last week of the semester.
+Graded report (80%) and oral presentation with Q&A (20%) in the last one or two sessions of the semester.

 In the programs

 - Exam form: During the semester (summer session)

 - Subject examined: Economic growth and sustainability II

 - Project: 3 Hour(s) per week x 14 weeks